SwiftKickMobile/SwiftMessages/README.md

 1. On your app's target, add the SwiftMessages framework:
    1. as an embedded binary on the General tab.
    1. as a target dependency on the Build Phases tab.

-## In the App Store

-We'd love to know who's using SwiftMessages!
-Please take a moment to [let me know about](https://github.com/wtmoose) about your app and, if possible, attach a screenshot.
-We may feature some of them here in the future.

 ## Usage